mnokka/ExcelImporterVol3/README.md

 # ExcelImporterVol3
-Another variant of tool to export issues from Excel to Jira (and add excel referenced files as Jira issue attachments)
+Another variant of tool to import issues from Excel(s) to Jira (and add excel(s) referenced files as Jira issue attachments)